Tristan da Cunha: Chief Islander

-The Island Council is made up of eight elected and three appointed members, who serve a three-year term which begins in February or March.
+The Island Council is made up of eight elected and three appointed members, who serve a three-year term beginning in February or March.
 A separate but simultaneous vote is held to select the Chief Islander, who is the community's political leader.
-James Glass was re-elected to the position in March 2022 to a record-breaking fifth term in the role.
+Ian Lavarello was elected to the position in March, 2025.

 Demographics

 Tristan da Cunha recorded a population of 243 in the June 2021 census.
 The only settlement is Edinburgh of the Seven Seas (known locally as "The Settlement").
 The current residents are thought to have descended from fifteen outside ancestors, eight male and seven female, who arrived on the island at various dates between 1816 and 1908.
 The men were European, and the women were mixed race.
 Now all of the population has mixed ancestry.
 In addition, a male contributor of eastern European / Russian descent arrived in the early 1900s.
 In 1963, when families returned after the evacuation due to the 1961 volcanic eruption, the 200 settlers included four Tristan da Cunha women who brought with them new English husbands.

-The female descendants have been traced by genetic study to five female founders, believed to be mixed-race (African, Asian and European descent) and from Saint Helena.
+The female descendants have been traced by genetic study to five female founders, believed to be mixed-race (African, Asian, and European descent) and from Saint Helena.
 The historical data recounted that there were two pairs of sisters, but the mtDNA evidence showed only one pair of sisters.

 The early male founders originated from Scotland, England, the Netherlands, the United States, and Italy, who belonged to three Y-haplogroups: I (M170), R-SRY10831.2, and R (M207) (xSRY10831.2).
-The male founders shared nine surnames: Collins, Glass, Green, Hagan, Lavarello, Repetto, Rogers, Squibb, and Swain.
-In addition, a new haplotype was found that is associated with men of eastern Europe and Russia.
+The male founders shared seven surnames: Glass, Green, Hagan, Lavarello, Repetto, Rogers, and Swain.
+The surnames Collins, Squibb, and Patterson were brought to the island by Tristanian women, returning with their English husbands from the evacuation of the early 1960s.
+The surnames Collins and Squibb continue to be used on the island.
+In addition, a new haplotype was found that is associated with men from Eastern Europe and Russia.
 It entered the population in the early 1900s, at a time when the island was visited by Russian sailing ships.
 There is "evidence for the contribution of a hidden ancestor who left his genes, but not his name, on the island."
 Another four instances of non-paternity were found among male descendants, but researchers believed their fathers were probably among the early island population.

 There are eighty families on the island.
+Like many remote island communities, Tristan da Cunha has a shrinking, ageing population.
+In the past, Tristan da Cunha mothers had to travel to Cape Town to give birth, but since the opening of the Camogli Healthcare Centre in 2017 have been able to give birth on the island.

 Language

-Tristan da Cunha's isolation has led to development of its own accent.
-In popular writing, it has been described by the writer Simon Winchester as "a sonorous amalgam of Home Counties lockjaw and 19th century idiom, Afrikaans slang and Italian."